firstdraft/openai_chat/README.md

 x.assistant("Greetings, good sir or madam!
 How dost thou fare on this fine day?
 Pray, tell me how I may be of service to thee.")
 ```

-Useful if you are reconstructing a previous chat.
+Useful if you are reconstructing old messages from a chat that has already happened.

 ## Getting and setting messages directly